agrawalashweta/Verilog/README.md

 **Description**: The Radix4Booth implements a radix4 modified booth algorithm for efficient signed multiplication of two 8 bit numbers.
 It processes 2 bit of the multiplier at a time reducing the number of partial products and improving performance.
 **Purpose**: The modified booth algorithm is faster in terms of time and performance.
 It makes it suitable for arithmetic units in DSP, CPU and FPGAs where high speed multiplication is needed.

+### 18. SinglePortRam

+**Description**: Single-Port RAM is a type of memory block that allows only one access (either read or write) at a time through a single address and data port.
+It uses a common clock to synchronize all operations.
+**Purpose**: Single-Port RAM is used in digital systems to store temporary or permanent data, such as Buffering data in signal processing systems,Holding intermediate results in processors,Memory for lookup tables, configuration data, or control logic.

 ## TESTBENCHES

 All the modules include **testbenches** written in Verilog to verify their functionality using simulation tools.
 All the simulation results are included in their respective folders.